tegui/PrologAndMaude/README.md

 # PrologAndMaude
 Logical and functional programation sesions

-This files are for academical reasons.
+This files are for academical use.

-Course "logical and functional programming"
+Signature: "logical and functional programming"

 National University of Colombia, Medellin.